peihsinsu/gcmetrics/README.md

 * See [API.md](API.md) for using this API in code.

-## Example - Memory Usage Metrics
+## Example

-* See [sample.md](sample.md) for the sample that use gmetrics for insert memory usage data
+* Memory Usage Metrics, See [sample.md](sample.md) for the sample that use gmetrics for insert memory usage data
+* Network metric of GCE instances, See [sample-gce-network-query.md](sample-gce-network-query.md) for detail.

 ## Hint